Below Market Rate Downpayment Assistance Loan Program (BMR DALP)

 BMR DALP funds can be used:

-- To contribute to the need-based down payment for the borrower's household who otherwise would not be able to purchase a mixed-income BMR
+- To contribute to the need-based down payment for the borrower's household who otherwise would not be able to purchase a BMR

 - To enable the borrower to meet the maximum debt-to-income ratio established making the mortgage payment affordable to the borrower